Top 13 Venture Capital Firms Investing in Gaming Startups

 Image of Powerhouse Capital - Top VCs in Gaming

 Powerhouse Capital is a Los Angeles-based venture firm that invests in technology, media, entertainment, and interactive gaming.
-They are active across a company's full lifecycle, from seed rounds to late-stage and private equity investments.
+They focus on opportunities where these sectors intersect, backing companies from their earliest stages.

 • Founded: 2019

-• Notable investments: Wondery, The Athletic, MasterClass, Calm
+• Notable investments: Wondery, The Athletic, MasterClass, Calm, Epic!
+Kids

 • Portfolio size: 24 investments